3171 Whitney Avenue,

 The theater closed in the late-1960’s, was sold and renovated to become one of the first dollar theaters in Brooklyn.
 It became an instant success, and eventually raised its prices and showed some first-run fare like "The Exorcist".

-A fire forced its closing in the early-1980’s, and the building laid dormant for years, until a developer bought it, razed it and built condominiums on the site.
-Oddly, the condo development has the exact same shape of the old theater and bears the Graham name.
+A fire forced its closing in the early-1980’s, and the building laid dormant for years, until a developer bought it, and it was repurposed into condominiums.
+The condo development has the exact same shape of the old theater and bears the Graham name.

 Just login to your account and subscribe to this theater